 Allowable Fee/Allowable Amount means the maximum amount on which payment is based for covered health services for both In-Network and Out-of-Network Providers.
-The allowable fee may be based on but not limited to one or more of the following:
+The allowable fee will be based on but not limited to one or more of the following:

-Medicare RBRVS based is a system established by Medicare to pay physicians for a "work unit."
-The RBRVS value is determined by multiplying a "relative value" of the service by a "converter" to determine the value for a certain procedure.
+- 1. Medicare RBRVS based is a system established by Medicare to pay physicians for a "work unit."
+The RBRVS value is determined by multiplying a "relative value" of the service by a "converter" to determine the value for a certain procedure. - 2.
 Diagnosis-related group (DRG) methodology is a system used to classify hospital cases into groups that are expected to have similar hospital resource use.
 Payment for each DRG is based on diagnoses, procedures, age, expected discharge date, discharge status, and the presence of complications.
-The amount of payment for each DRG is generally within a fixed range.

-Provider's billed charge or a discount from the Provider's billed charge.

-Case rate methodology which provides an all-inclusive rate for an episode of care.

-Per diem methodology which provides an all-inclusive daily rate paid to a facility.

-Flat fee or a flat rate.
+The amount of payment for each DRG is generally within a fixed range. - 3.
+Provider's billed charge or a discount from the Provider's billed charge. - 4.
+Case rate methodology which provides an all-inclusive rate for an episode of care. - 5.
+Per diem methodology which provides an all-inclusive daily rate paid to a facility. - 6.
+Flat fee or a flat rate. - 7.

-An amount negotiated with an Out-Of-Network Provider.

-An amount determined by an independent dispute resolution entity.

 The amount negotiated with the pharmacy benefit manager or manufacturer or the actual price for prescription or drugs.